Here are some common privacy law tenets shared across regulatory standards:

 - Personal or Protected Health Information (PHI) – This refers to information that is protected under health laws such as HIPAA.

-Some random concepts presented in the CBK related to GDPR are the following:
+Some random additional concepts presented in the CBK related to GDPR are the following:

 Data portability – this is a GDPR right, and says that an individual can have their data securely transferred from one service or controller to another, and that controllers need to provide a mechanism for such requests to be made, such as a paper form to be submitted that requests the transfer, or maybe an online web form.